BlueForestTrees/express-blueforest/README.md

     MORGAN: process.env.MORGAN,
 }

-const errorMapper = null //don't use any errorMapper for now
+const errorMapper = null //don't use any errorMapper for now, see bellow

 export default startExpress(ENV, errorMapper)
 ```

+## Adding a REST service
 With an empty REST_PATH folder, the server will serve nothing.
 *Let's add rest/postGameRest.js to add some behaviour*